mssola/terraform/README.md

     Name of the bridge interface to use when creating the nodes.
 This is useful when the libvirt host is a remote machine different from the one running terraform.

+  * `cloudinit`

+    When defined to `true` it will enable *cloudinit*. [cloudinit](https://cloudinit.readthedocs.io/en/latest/) is required in some configurations (ie, _libvirt_ with _bridged network_), specially for setting up the DNS names for the VMs. *cloudinit* needs images with the appropriate services running, so make sure this variable matches the image you use for your VMs.

 Please take a look at the `*.profile` files for more variables used in our templates.